rjwalls/CS4401-notes/2099-01-08-basics_formatstrings.md

 and describe how they can be used to both leak information from memory and modify *arbitrary* locations with *arbitrary* values.
 In short, string format vulnerabilities offer opportunities beyond what is possible for a simple buffer overflow.

+### What Happens When the Attacker Controls the Format String

 One of the most common functions used in c is `printf`.
 In introductory Systems courses we learn how to read input from a file or stdin, perform some string manipulation, and display the result on the command line using `printf`.
 Most of the time you've used format specifiers---such as `%s` for strings, `%d` for integers, and `%f` for floats---which are matched with some number of variables to print the value of those variables.
+Note: the information below also applies to other functions that use format strings, such as `sprintf` and `fprintf`.

 However, when there are more format specifiers than variables things can go wrong.
 In the worst case,  such a mistake might allow an attacker to read from